KeithDinh/E-Store/README.md

 - populate: display referenced data, only for attribute with 'ref' in model
 - {new: true}: // send the new updated to client instead of the old one
+- findOneAndUpdate - $push in second arg to push data to array type property